dvglc/svsal/Readme.md

 * a sphinxsearch search server, accessed via an opensearch-compatible php interface
 * a wordpress blog

-Technical documentation can be found in <docs/Technical.md>.
+Technical documentation can be found in <docs/Technical.md> and a description of the API is in <docs/API.md>.

 ## Caveats/provisos